Wasserstein Gaussianization and Efficient Variational Bayes for Robust Bayesian Synthetic Likelihood: Wasserstein Gaussianization for Bayesian Synthetic Likelihood

 \section{Wasserstein Gaussianization for Bayesian Synthetic Likelihood}

 The BSL method relies on the normality assumption on the summary statistics.
 This section presents a method to fulfil this requirement, which constructs a flow of transformations to transform the original summary statistics into a new vector whose distribution is approximately multivariate normal.
-The method is based on the theory of Wasserstein gradient flows, which we describe next.
+The method is based on the theory of Optimal Transport, which we describe next.